Keelyannfinn/Wake-up-call-Greatest-Hits/README.md

 These coded musical alarms focus on the idea that music is a stimulant to the brain.
 They are a series of morning alarm sounds that mimic generational hits.
 In the hopes of benefiting people who struggle to wake up to generic alarm sounds.

 My coded alarm songs take on my own rendition, cut down to capture the catchy, most known melodies.
-While the main melody sounds like the original, I created the backup/supporting sounds myself to what I felt best suited the melody and function as an alarm sound, hence why the renditions sound different from the originals.
+While the main melody sounds like the original, I created the backup/supporting sounds myself learning and drawing from the referenced academic readings and resources to create what I felt best suited the melody and function as an alarm sound, hence why the renditions sound different from the originals.

 **Instructions**:
 There are four songs attached under INSERT FOLDER.
 These are my final four coded songs following four generational hits